Explore some of the key measures of research impact, including citation indexes, h-index and altmetrics.

 Other indicators of impact beyond metrics are now being more widely accepted in the research community.
-The ARC (Australian Research Council) Research Impact Principles and Framework defines research impact as “the demonstrable contribution that research makes to the economy, society, culture, national security, public policy or services, health, the environment, or quality of life, beyond contributions to academia”.
+The ARC (Australian Research Council) defines research impact as “the demonstrable contribution that research makes to the economy, society, culture, national security, public policy or services, health, the environment, or quality of life, beyond contributions to academia”.
 Key metrics such as article citations and other indicators such as media mentions should complement each other to build a case study of impact.

 When researchers refer to another author’s work in their own published work, they cite it.
 Such citations can be analysed to measure the usage of the cited work.

 A citation index is a compilation of all the cited references from articles published during a particular year or period.
 A citation index allows you to determine the research impact of your publications according to the number of times it has been cited by other researchers.